-- Livestock and/or farm animals must have the brain removed prior to submission.
-The Arkansas Department of Health does not have the facilities to dispose of entire carcasses or livestock heads
+- Livestock and/or farm animals must have their brain removed prior to submission.
+The Arkansas Department of Health does not have the facilities to dispose of entire carcasses of livestock heads

 Handling and Shipping Specimens

-Immediately before shipment place the chilled specimen and at least two (2) cold packs (ice substitutes – do not use wet or dry ice) inside the Styrofoam insulator in the plastic shipping container and place the lid on Styrofoam bucket.
+Immediately before shipment place the chilled specimen and at least two (2) cold packs (ice substitutes – do not use wet or dry ice) inside the Styrofoam insulator in the plastic shipping container and place the lid on the Styrofoam bucket.
 The completed rabies examination form (HL-12) should be placed on top of the Styrofoam lid.
 Do not place the form inside the Styrofoam container with the specimen.
 Seal the plastic shipping container with the plastic lid.
-For large specimens it is advisable to use more than two cold packs.
+For large specimens, it is advisable to use more than two cold packs.
 Place your return address label and the Arkansas Department of Health address label on the plastic shipping container before transporting.
 Deliver the specimen as soon as possible to your county Local Health Unit.
-Alternately, the specimen can be shipped using FedEx next day delivery.
+Alternately, the specimen can be shipped using FedEx's next-day delivery.

-If you have questions concerning care of bitten humans, immunization and quarantine of animals, call the State Public Health Veterinarian at (501) 280-4136 or after normal working hours, call the Emergency Communications Center at (800) 633-1735.
+If you have questions concerning the care of bitten humans, immunization, and quarantine of animals, call the State Public Health Veterinarian at (501) 280-4136, or after normal working hours, call the Emergency Communications Center at (800) 633-1735.